laravel/docs/routing.md

 <a name="throttling-with-redis"></a>
 #### Throttling With Redis

 Typically, the `throttle` middleware is mapped to the `Illuminate\Routing\Middleware\ThrottleRequests` class.
-This mapping is defined in your application's HTTP kernel.
+This mapping is defined in your application's HTTP kernel (`App\Http\Kernel`).
 However, if you are using Redis as your application's cache driver, you may wish to change this mapping to use the `Illuminate\Routing\Middleware\ThrottleRequestsWithRedis` class.
 This class is more efficient at managing rate limiting using Redis:

     'throttle' => \Illuminate\Routing\Middleware\ThrottleRequestsWithRedis::class,